-- (a) In conjunction with the acquisition of O'Connell, the Company recently established an equipment financing facility with a Canadian chartered bank for \$10.0 million for the purpose of financing future equipment purchases.
-No draws were made under this facility at December 31, 2011.
+- (a) In conjunction with the acquisition of O'Connell, the Company established an equipment financing facility with a Canadian chartered bank for \$10.0 million for the purpose of financing future equipment purchases.
+At March 31, 2012, the Company has drawn \$2.4 million under this facility.
 This credit facility is committed for one year and allows the Company access to term financing for up to five years with a maximum amortization period of 84 months.
 Interest can be set using either a fixed or variable rate option.
 Any draws under this facility will be secured by equipment purchased with the proceeds from the loan. - (b) In addition, the Company has established an operating lease line of credit for \$42.5 million with the financing arm of a major heavy equipment supplier to finance operating equipment leases.
 Draws under this facility are recognized as operating leases for accounting purposes.
-At December 31, 2011, the Company has drawn \$24.5 million under this facility.
+At March 31, 2012, the Company has drawn \$26.8 million under this facility.
 The Company's total lease commitments are outlined under Contractual Obligations.